qtalr/lab-08/README.md

 3. add a section for each analytical process you will be using to explore the question(s).
 In this section, you will document with code, code comments, and prose the process of exploring the data.
 This is where you will craft the code to explore the data.
 Feel free to use existing R packages and functions as you see fit.

 4. Make sure to organize your analysis process in a way that is reproducible.
-This means that you should be able to run the code in your  process file and reproduce the process.
+This means that you should be able to run the code in your  process file and reproduce the process (use `set.seed()` for any sampling process, for example).
 Use the `data/analysis` (or similar) directory to store any derived datasets used in the analysis.

 5. Make sure that your code is well documented with code comments and that you have included prose to describe the process of analyzing the dataset.